Men and women have different nutritional needs, and they change as you age

-- Other important nutrients men need include calcium, magnesium, and the omega-3s EPA and DHA
+Other important nutrients men need include Calcium, Magnesium, Selenium, Zinc, and the Omega-3's EPA and DHA

-- Sometimes it can be hard to get the recommended dietary allowance of key nutrients through diet alone, so a supplement can help fill in any nutrient gaps
+Sometimes it can be hard to get the recommended dietary allowance of key nutrients through diet alone, so a supplement can help fill in nutrient gaps

 For optimal health and wellness, you do your best to eat nutritious foods, stay active, and get plenty of sleep.
 But, as a man, do you need different nutrients than a woman?
 And do your nutrient needs change as you age?
 For instance, what vitamins should a 30 year old man take?
 Does that differ from the vitamins men in their 50s should take?
 From immune system support to heart health, you want to make sure you cover the bases at every stage of life.†